victor-porcar/delayed-batch-executor/README.md

 #### Reactive (by using reactor.core.publisher.Mono of Reactor):

-DelayeBatchExecutor implement this policy using  method executeAsMono(...), it
+DelayeBatchExecutor implement this policy using  method `executeAsMono(...)` it

      // using Mono
     Mono<String> resultMono = dbe.executeAsMono(param1); // the thread will not  be blocked